 Strategic buyers are generally looking for an acquisition to help expand their sales, customer base, geographic reach, product offering, or talent pool -- with the expectation that an acquisition will be faster or less expensive than organic growth.
 Strategic buyers may also look to reduce expenses by integrating some aspects of the acquired company into their existing operations.
 In most cases, strategic buyers want to acquire 100% of the company or its assets.
 Although Fortune 500 companies spring to mind when thinking of a strategic buyer, most industries have a very large base of mid-sized companies that actively seek acquisitions of smaller, lower middle market companies.
 This is especially true for consumer products companies.

 Financial buyers, including private equity groups, venture capital firms and family offices, acquire companies to generate a financial return on their investment.
 They usually buy with the intention of using their capital and know-how to increase the size and value of the company, and reselling to a strategic acquirer or another financial buyer.
-They generally hope to keep the existing management team and organizational structure in place to continue to operate the business.
+They generally (although not always) hope to keep the existing management team and organizational structure in place to continue to operate the business.
 The financial buyer usually purchases a majority of the company, leaving a percentage of equity with the seller as an incentive to grow the business and share in the upside in the second exit.
 Private equity firms sometimes refer to this as "A second bite of the apple."

 Most larger financial buyers raise capital to fund acquisitions in advance of identifying acquisition targets, however some financial buyers are “fundless” or “independent” sponsors, who plan to raise capital from investors once they identify a specific acquisition opportunity.
 Over the past couple of years we have seen a tremendous increase in the number of financial buyers looking to make acquisitions of lower middle-market companies.